Make Big Wipes part of your Health & Safety Strategy

 Work-related skin disease can vary widely in severity from serious cases of contact dermatitis, to minor skin irritation.
-According to the latest Health and Safety Executive (HSE) figures (2016) available, there are between 12 000 and 20 000 people suffering from work-related skin diseases with around 7,000 new cases of skin problems diagnosed every year.
+According to the latest Health and Safety Executive (HSE) figures (2016) available, there are between 12 000 and 20 000 people suffering from work-related skin diseases.
+Further, around 7,000 new cases of skin problems diagnosed every year.

 Exposure takes its toll and can leave sufferers in crippling pain – and millions of pounds are lost each year in sick days.